jina-ai/jina/.github/2.0/cookbooks/Document.md

 dict(d.tags)={'phone': 'None', 'city': 'Brussels'}
 ```

-### Random sample a subset of Documents from a `DocumentArray` using `sample`
+### Sample a subset of `DocumentArray` using `sample`

 `DocumentArray` provides function `.sample` that sample `k` elements without replacement.
-It accepts 2 parameters, `k` and `seed`. `k` is used to define the number of elements to sample, and `seed`
+It accepts 2 parameters, `k`
+and `seed`. `k` is used to define the number of elements to sample, and `seed`
 helps you generate pseudo random results.
-It should be noted that `k` should always less or equal than the length of the document array.
+It should be noted that `k` should always less or equal than the length of the
+document array.

 To make use of the function: